 In 2014, Vanhoozer formed the Brahms' Ghost Trio, an outreach chamber music group invested in learning the classic repertoire for piano trio, as well as commissioning new music.
-In March 2016, the trio toured California over ten days, performing concerts and teaching masterclasses at various schools including Westmont College and Biola University; the tour also featured a new commission: Rodriguez's Piano Trio No. 1, which was met with resounding enthusiasm.
+In March 2016, the trio toured California over ten days, performing and teaching masterclasses at Westmont College and Biola University; the tour also featured a new commission: Rodriguez's Piano Trio No. 1, which was met with resounding enthusiasm.

 In 2015, Vanhoozer produced her first album of original songs, Songs of Day and Night, which features the poetry of Christina Rossetti, Eugene Field, Robert Louis Stevenson, Shakespeare, and Emily Dickinson.
 This song collection represents Vanhoozer's diverse musical range; her choice of instruments (Scottish fiddle, mandolin, djembe, and hammered dulcimer) reveals her continued passion for folk music while the melodies themselves show an influence of early French and Spanish music.
 Vanhoozer continues to write songs with the goal of releasing a second album of original songs within the next couple of years.